What is Trades Business Performance?

 Pricing confidence

-Most sole trader tradespeople underprice because they compare only against other local tradespeople who are also underpricing.
+Most sole proprietor tradespeople underprice because they compare only against other local tradespeople who are also underpricing.
 Benchmarking against national averages reveals that charging more is both possible and normal, and typically raises revenue 10-25% with no extra hours worked.

 Growth identification